conan-io/docs/introduction.rst

 But an essential part of Conan is that many of those users will contribute back, creating an amazing and helpful community:

-- The https://github.com/conan-io/conan project has more than 3.5K stars in Github and counts with contributions of nearly 200 different users (this is just the client tool).
+- The https://github.com/conan-io/conan project has around 6K stars in Github and counts with contributions of almost 300 different users (this is just the client tool).
-- Many other users contribute recipes for ConanCenter via the https://github.com/conan-io/conan-center-index repo, creating packages for popular Open Source libraries.
+- Many other users contribute recipes for ConanCenter via the https://github.com/conan-io/conan-center-index repo, creating packages for popular Open Source libraries, contributing many thousands of Pull Requests per year.
-- More than one thousand of Conan users hang around the `CppLang Slack #conan channel <https://cppalliance.org/slack/>`_, and help responding to questions, discussing problems and approaches..
+- More than two thousands Conan users hang around the `CppLang Slack #conan channel <https://cppalliance.org/slack/>`_, and help responding to questions, discussing problems and approaches, making it one of the most active channels in the whole CppLang slack.
 - There is Conan channel in `#include<cpp> discord <https://www.includecpp.org/discord/>`_.